Skip to main content

 TDIU: Where the Real Rule Lives

 TDIU is different.
-TDIU is the pathway for veterans whose service-connected conditions prevent them from working, even though their schedular rating doesn't add up to 100%.
+This pathway is for veterans whose service-connected conditions prevent them from working, even though their schedular rating doesn't add up to 100%.
 Under 38 CFR § 4.16(a), you typically need either a single condition rated at least 60%, or a combined rating of 70% with at least one condition at 40% or higher.
-Veterans who don't meet those thresholds can still be referred for extraschedular TDIU under § 4.16(b) — where the Director of Compensation Service evaluates whether the veteran's service-connected conditions prevent substantially gainful employment regardless of the rating percentages.
+That same subsection also treats certain combinations as one disability — disabilities of one or both upper or lower extremities (including the bilateral factor), disabilities from common etiology or a single accident, disabilities affecting a single body system (orthopedic, digestive, respiratory, cardiovascular-renal, neuropsychiatric), multiple injuries incurred in action, or multiple disabilities incurred as a prisoner of war — which can sometimes help borderline cases meet the threshold even when no individual rating reaches the 60% or 40% anchor.
+Veterans who don't meet those thresholds can still be referred for extraschedular consideration under § 4.16(b) — where the Director of Compensation Service evaluates whether the veteran's service-connected conditions prevent substantially gainful employment regardless of the rating percentages.

 Augustus Miles attorneys work through these threshold questions regularly.
 Once eligibility is confirmed, the next step is building the record — gathering nexus opinions, lay statements, and vocational evidence that demonstrates the service-connected conditions prevent substantially gainful employment.
 That evidentiary package is often the difference between an approved claim and a denial.